 - On my daily to-do list, I try to include only one major time-consuming project that requires intense focus.
 This helps avoid my creativity being drained, prevents feelings of fatigue, and in turn, keeps my productivity high for the rest of my work that day.

 - I also make sure that I don’t schedule every hour of the workday.
-My daily to-do list accounts for 5-6 hours of work, leaving time for the unexpected items that never fail to show up.
+My daily to-do list accounts for 5-6 hours of work, leaving time for the unexpected items that seem to always show up.

-There is nothing worse than leaving a voicemail, sending a text, or sending an email and not receiving a response — and the frustration magnifies tenfold when it’s a paying client not getting a response from a service provider.
+There is nothing worse than leaving a voicemail, sending a text, or sending an email and not receiving a response.
+The frustration magnifies tenfold when it’s a paying client getting put on ice and not getting a response from a service provider.

 I know that you probably get an insane amount of email and sifting through it can be time-consuming.
-I also know that you don’t always have time to make long phone calls, and sometimes you don’t see text messages, but they are critical to your success and the happiness of your clients.
+I also know that you don’t always have time to make long phone calls, and sometimes you don’t see text messages, but following up is critical to your success and the happiness of your clients.

 - Brian Folder: All emails from Brian